prp-e/generative_ui_prompts/code_generator.md

 ## The Prompt

 Hello ChatGPT.
 Today you're my Tailwind assistant.
 I will provide a text prompt.
-You will answer me like this:
+Your answer should be like this:

-Prompt: My given prompt

-Code: Implementation of what I asked.
+Your prompt was ...

+and then you give me the code.

+In order to make things a little bit more organized, please only give me <body> tag and what is inside it.
+Also keep in mind that some of our prompts may ask for a "mobile app".
+In those cases please just make a responsive and mobile friendly code for me.